What do you need to know about Mussels?

 Due to market demands for seafood and the benefits, it provides our diet.
 There has been significant growth in mussel production and farming all over New Zealand.
 Greenshell mussels are indicated to have anti-inflammatory properties available to humans in the form f omega-3 fatty acids, amino acids, minerals and carbohydrates.
 It is also known to be a brain food with its high levels of Vitamin B12.
 There is also another way of reaping the benefits of consuming mussels aside from incorporating it in your diet regularly.
 There is a freeze-dried mussel powder supplement that is already making waves in the US market along with mussel oil.

-How do we like to prepare mussels on board at The Rock NZ?
+How do we like to prepare mussels at The Rock NZ?

 After a successful kai moana, our crew gather the mussels in a bucket with seawater allowing it to soak and spit out sand and other debris.
 After a few minutes, we start cleaning them by brushing off the dirt or what they call “beards”.
 Freshly picked mussels must be tight-lipped and alive to be safe for consumption.

-Once the mussels are thoroughly cleaned, we put it in an empty pot and steam it.
+Once the mussels are thoroughly cleaned we either barbecue the mussels or if we're feeling fancy, we put it in an empty pot and steam it.
 Add some white wine, garlic, shallots and finish with fresh herbs.
 Its natural flavours are delicious enough that it needs no extra seasoning.
-Pair it with a slice of french bread and some white wine for sipping and you are set to enjoy a wonderful cruise at the Bay of Islands.
-Just a reminder, if you’re pregnant avoid eating mussels- and other shellfish altogether.
+Pair it with a slice of French bread and some white wine for sipping and you are set to enjoy a wonderful cruise at the Bay of Islands.

 "The crew on The Rock are so friendly!
 The boat is an old ferry and has a lot of character.
 I’m sure there are plenty of other positive reviews, so...